-Before filing a lawsuit, it almost always makes sense to look for a solution out of court.
+Before you file a lawsuit, consider an out-of-court solution first.
 This is particularly true in situations where the other party is someone you'll have to deal with in the future, such as:

 Start by attempting to negotiate a compromise with the other party.
-Before you reach for pen and paper, try to negotiate directly with the person, preferably in person.
+Before you put anything in writing, try to negotiate directly with the person, preferably in person.

-Know that any offer of compromise, made either orally or in writing, does not legally bind you to sue for that amount if the compromise is not accepted.
-For example, you could make an oral or written demand for $20,000, then offer to compromise for $15,000 and, if your compromise offer is turned down, still sue for the $20,000.
+You are not limited or bound by your offer to compromise.
+For example, you could make a verbal or written demand for $20,000, then offer to compromise for $15,000.
+If your compromise offer is rejected, you can still sue for the full $20,000.

-If you are the potential plaintiff: Start by offering to shave about 20% off your original demand, in exchange for a settlement.
+Once you've estimated the value of your claim (a lawyer can help with this), start by offering to shave about 20% off the full value of your claim, in exchange for a settlement.
 Any less and you won't be taken seriously.
 Any more and you're giving away too much too soon.

-If you are the potential defendant: If the plaintiff probably does have a decent case, start by offering about 50% of what is demanded.
+If you have a decent case, you can expect the other side to respond with an offer to pay 50% of what you're asking.
 This should be enough to start negotiations.
-Many plaintiffs will ultimately agree to knock as much as one-third off their original demand to save the time and trouble of going to court.
+You'll have to decide how much you're ultimately willing to knock off your original demand to save the time and trouble of going to court.

-Consider the time at stake.
-To arrive at a compromise offer, consider how much it's worth to you to eliminate the time and aggravation of going to court.
-One good approach is to put a dollar value on an hour of your time and then multiply by the number of hours you estimate that going to court will take.
+To arrive at a compromise offer, consider how much your time is worth and how much you want to avoid the uncertainty and hassle of going to court.
+One good approach is to put a dollar value on an hour of your time and then multiply it by the number of hours you estimate your lawsuit will take.

-Weigh your chances of winning a lawsuit.
 Take into consideration the chance that you might lose, or get less than you ask for.
-In a recent study of 996 small claims cases that actually went to trial:
+In a study of 996 small claims cases that actually went to trial: